-Accounting Information is resulted from an information system within an organization.
-One of the factors that determine the success of an information system in producing quality information is organizational culture (Rahayu et al, 2014).
-This can be seen from the effect towards organizational performance.
-This depends on the integration, consensus of values, and individual commitments to common goals.
-In a research about culture written by Ozzie and Malelak (2015) that studied about the relationship between organizational culture and organizational commitment towards the financial performance of financial companies in Surabaya, it shows that by adopting organizational culture, financial performance of a company can be improved.
-Azhad et al. (2018) states that human resource competencies and the application of organizational culture affect competitive advantage.
-Carolina (2013), in her research expresses that organizational culture influences organization’s performance.
-In other words, organizational culture has a significant effect to the financial performance of financial companies in Surabaya.
-On another research written by Zabid et al (2003) which discussed the effect of corporate culture and organizational commitment to financial performance in Malaysian organizations shows that there is a significant effect of the corporate culture to organization’s financial performance.
-The research used intervening variables to clearly explain the relationship between dependent variable and the independent variable, which are managers’ behaviors or environmental issues.
+Accounting Information is derived from the data system within an organization.
+Organizational culture is one factor that determines the ability of this system to produce accurate information (Rahayu et al., 2014).
+This is evident in its effects on organizational performance, which depends on the integration, consensus of values, and individual commitments to common goals.
+Based on a research on culture carried out by Ozzie and Malelak (2015), they studied the relationship between organizational culture and commitment towards the performance of financial companies in Surabaya.
+It was discovered that a company's financial performance tends to be improved by adopting the organizational culture.
+Azhad et al. (2018) reported that the competency of human resources, including the application of organizational culture, affects competitive advantage.
+Carolina (2013) reported that organizational culture influences the performance of the firm.
+Therefore, it has a significant effect on the performances of financial companies in Surabaya.
+Zabid et al. (2003) analysed the effect of corporate culture and organizational commitment on the financial performance of Malaysian companies.
+They discovered that corporate culture has a significant effect on an organization’s financial performance.
+The research adopted intervening variables to clearly illustrate the relationship between the dependent and independent variables, such as managers’ behaviors or environmental issues.

-According to Suwardjono (2011), financial reporting can be defined as a structure and process that express how financial information is provided and reported to achieve the goals of financial reporting that will help the fulfilment of one country’s economic and social goals.
-Financial reporting is designed to give useful information for the readers of financial statements (Stice and Stice, 2006).
-Harmonized by Gibson (2009), financial reporting is a delineated process to give adequate certainty about problems of financial reporting and preparation of financial statements for external needs based on Generally Accepted Accounting Principles (GAAP).
-In the opinion of Robinson et al (2015), the high quality characteristics of financial reporting are completeness, unbiased measurement, and clear presentation.
+According to Suwardjono (2011), financial reporting is defined as a structure or process of expressing information to achieve economic and social goals.
+It is designed to offer useful information to the readers of financial statements (Stice and Stice, 2006).
+This research is consistent with the study carried out by Gibson (2009), which stated that it is a delineated process that offers accurate information concerning its problems and preparation of financial statements based on Generally Accepted Accounting Principles (GAAP) for external use.
+According to Robinson et al. (2015), top-notch characteristics of financial reporting are completeness, unbiased measurement, and clear presentation.

-The phenomenon that happens to the quality of financial reporting was disclosed by Nurafiah (2018), the Head of Institute of Indonesia Chartered Accountant Educator Accountant Compartment.
-Nurafiah evaluates that the quality of financial reporting of Indonesian government as low which leads to the opportunity for corruptions.
-In fact, the Institute of Indonesia Chartered Accountant has determined that quality standard of financial reporting or the government’s accounting into five levels.
-Yet, not even one local government has achieved the fifth level or the best level.
-Thus far, most of Indonesian Mayor have just achieved the second and third level.
-The quality of financial reporting is crucial to mitigate the acts of corruption because financial statement is a form of transparency to the society.
-Therefore, the government wants to emphasize transparency with financial statement.
-For this matter to become reality, the role of the Audit Board of Indonesia needs to be supplemented.
-Auditors need to be urged to always monitor and examine the financial reporting so that the quality of financial statement can be maintained.
-On other hand, the accountant staffs of the Audit Board of Indonesia also needs to do some research in which the result can be used to be the foundation of the government regulation so they can influence the government policy to achieve quality reporting (Fizriyani, 2018).
+These phenomena were also disclosed by Nurafiah (2018), the Head of Institute of Indonesia Chartered Accountant Educator Accountant Compartment.
+Nurafiah reported that the Indonesian government's financial reporting quality is poor, thereby creating opportunities for corruption.
+In fact, the Institute of Indonesia Chartered Accountant has divided the quality or standard of financial reporting or the government’s accounting into five levels.
+However, not even one local government has achieved the fifth or ideal level.
+Conversely, most Indonesian Mayors have only been able to realize the second and third levels.
+The quality of financial reporting is crucial in mitigating acts of corruption because it is a form of transparency to society.
+Therefore, the government needs to emphasize the transparency of financial statements.
+Subsequently, in order for this issue to be realized, the Audit Board of Indonesia's role needs to be supplemented.
+Auditors need to be urged always to monitor and examine the financial reporting to maintain the quality of its statement.
+On the contrary, the Audit Board of Indonesia's accounting staff also needs to carry out some studies in which the results serve as the basis of government regulation to influence policies related to the realization of quality reporting (Fizriyani, 2018).